top of page

 • Tenants can leave by giving the required notice

-The aim is to provide greater long-term stability for tenants while keeping legitimate routes available for landlords.
+This is to provide greater long-term stability for tenants while keeping legitimate routes available for landlords.

 3.